• Phantom at the Magic Festival

 Category:

 Franklin was supposed to write this post.
-Unfortunately, Franklin died from Covid after attending a recent convention.
+Unfortunately, Franklin died at a recent convention.
 (Editor’s note: This is not true.)
 He did get his notes to me before perishing, though, and I’m going to see what I can do with them.

 1. Come a day early and make sure you’re caught up on sleep.